termux/termux-gui/Protocol.md

     - language: The language as a 2-letter string.
     - orientation: The screen orientation, either "landscape" or "portrait".
     - keyboardHidden: boolean whether a keyboard is currently available.
+    - screenwidth: The current window width in dp.
+    - screenheight: The current window height in dp.
+    - fontscale: The current font scale value as a floating point number.
+    - density: The display density as a float, such that screenwidth * density = screenwidth_in_px.
   - Parameters:
     - aid: The id of the Activity.
 - turnScreenOn: Turns the screen on.
 Note that this does not unlock the lockscreen.